sherirosalia/A.I._president/README.md

 # A.I._president
-M.L. generated tweets based on web scraping twitter and Markov generated text using splinter, beautiful soup and NLTK.
+Machine learning applied to generate tweets based on data scraped from Twitter..

 ## Webpage
 Results of the project are hosted in GitHub pages: <a href='https://sherirosalia.github.io/A.I._president/'>A.I.
 President</a>